- Why does West Kowloon Cultural District Authority (WKCDA) need to enact Public Open Spaces Bylaw?

 - Street performers under 18, they will have to go through an audition, these will be held regularly by the Authority.
 They will need proof of parental consent before they go through same application procedures as stated above (submitting information on the performance type, content and equipment or instruments used along with a photograph of the performer) to obtain a one-year performance permit.
 Apart from presentation of valid permits, street performers under 18 must be accompanied by adults while performing.

-The West Kowloon Street Performer Programme is for quality street performance by Hong Kong residents only.
-To become a member, the performer has to audition and be accepted.
+The West Kowloon Street Performance Scheme is for quality street performance by Hong Kong residents only.
+To become a member, the performer has to pass the audition.
 Auditions are to be held regularly to seek accomplished performers who can demonstrate the professionalism and skills necessary to present a polished performance and a highly developed repertoire as required to entertain and engage the public.
 Once accepted as a member a ten-year membership will be granted to the performer.
 The programme will schedule performances in prime locations within the District and engage them in promotions.

 WKCDA has absolutely no intention to censor the content.
 We regard freedom of artistic expression as one of the fundamental values of the arts hub.

 Freespace open foyer, M+ roof terrace

 l Open to all buskers

 Xiqu Centre open area, Artist Square, Cultural Boulevard and other identified areas

 Other public space